 Precautionary Statements: P261-P280h-P304+P340-P311a-P405-P501a

 Avoid breathing dust/fume/gas/mist/vapours/spray.
 Wear protective gloves/clothing.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER/doctor.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.